biggerpicturestudio/alfred-v1-docs/content/getting-started/3_website-theme.md

 ### config/seo.php
 Settings from that file are being used across `<head>` tags on the website.
 Please set the **company name** as a minimum.
 It is always good to set the Twitter username too.

-All the other indexes can be kept untouched because the values are connected to frontend.
+All the other indexes can be kept untouched because the values are related to frontend.